 What is Root Cause Analysis (RCA)?

-A root cause is a factor that caused a nonconformance and should be permanently eliminated through process improvement.
+A root cause is defined as a factor that caused a nonconformance and should be permanently eliminated through process improvement.

-Root cause analysis is a collective term that describes a wide range of approaches, tools, and techniques used to uncover causes of problems.
+Root cause analysis is defined as a collective term that describes a wide range of approaches, tools, and techniques used to uncover causes of problems.

-The root cause is “the evil at the bottom” that sets in motion the entire cause-and-effect chain causing the problem(s).
+The root cause is the core issue that sets in motion the entire cause-and-effect reaction that ultimately leads to the problem(s).

-Keep reading below to learn more about approaches to root cause analysis:
+Learn more about approaches to root cause analysis

 - Approaches to Root Cause Analysis